No .env Files

 Secrets are encrypted immediately with your key.

-$ envctl team invite alice@example.com Share this with your teammate: envctl join abc123...
+$ envctl project invite alice@example.com Share this with your teammate: envctl join abc123...

 Teammates join with a single command.